 6.0 Termination by ISO-NE

-In the event that: (i) ISO-NE determines to remove the Project from the RSP; (ii) ISO-NE otherwise determines that the identified need has changed or been eliminated therefore the Project is no longer required to address the specific need for which the Project was included in the RSP; or (iii) a force majeure or other event outside of the Selected QTPS’s control that, with the exercise of reasonable efforts, Selected QTPS cannot alleviate and which prevents the Selected QTPS from satisfying its obligations under this Agreement; or (iv) the Parties fail to agree to modifications under Section 3.3.0, ISO-NE may terminate this Agreement by providing written notice of termination to Selected QTPS.
+In the event that: (i) ISO-NE determines to remove the Project from the RSP; (ii) ISO-NE otherwise determines that the identified need has changed or been eliminated therefore the Project is no longer required to address the specific need for which the Project was included in the RSP; or (iii) a force majeure or other event outside of the Selected QTPS’s control that, with the exercise of reasonable efforts, Selected QTPS cannot alleviate and which prevents the Selected QTPS from satisfying its obligations under this Agreement; or (iv) the Parties fail to agree to modifications under Section 3.3.0; or (v) one or more of the Selected QTPSs for the Project is failing to pursue approvals or construction in a reasonably diligent fashion, or that one or more of the Selected QTPSs is unable to proceed with the project due to forces beyond its reasonable control, ISO-NE may terminate this Agreement by providing written notice of termination to Selected QTPS.
 The termination shall become effective upon the date the Selected QTPS receives such notice, except as otherwise provided in Section 6.2.

 6.1 Termination by Default